 Spelling, punctuation, and grammatical errors in your resume are either an honest mistake or simply caused by inattention.
 Needless to say, they will reflect as unprofessional.
 Therefore, you must re-read your resume several times.
 If possible, use spelling and grammar checking tools or have someone read and critique it for you.
 Better yet, do all of the above!

-Creating a new email address is completely free.
-Don't use personal mail for work and correspondence with the employer.
-It's best to use your name, surname or initials.
-There are many services for registering e-mail, so you can choose one where the desired name is available.
+It's not difficult to create a new email address, since it's absolutely free.
+As much as possible, don't use your personal email address for work and correspondence with the employer.
+It's best to use your real name, surname, or initials.
+There are lots of online services for email registration, so choose one where your desired address is still available.

 A resume should be pleasing to the eyes, readable, and easy to understand and perceive.
 Don't present information in a chaotic manner.
 Everything should be well-structured and organized.
 Use numbered or bulleted lists, and headings, whenever applicable.
 Doing so shows your accuracy and attention to detail.

 Using a photo of you in a swimsuit with the beach as the background isn't exactly the best choice for a resume photo, unless you're applying to become a model for swimwear.
 The photo in your resume should always correspond with the expected job position.
 If possible, wear a corporate attire and make sure to look neat.

 If possible, avoid using abbreviations in your resume.
 Potential employers may think it's an indication of laziness.
 And if you're lazy with simple tasks like writing a resume, then what can they expect from you at work?

 List all your skills and achievements.
 Avoid using phrases like, "the same as in the previous section/paragraph", "refer to the info above", or anything similar.
 If you had similar duties from your previous job experiences, try to rephrase or combine them for your new resume.
 Specify individual achievements and successes for each item.